Horner-J/dice/README.md

 # Dice

 ## Project Description
-Attempting to create JavaScript function to simulate a roll of a 6 sided dice.
+Attempting to create a JavaScript function to simulate a roll of a 6 sided dice.
 This is a basic project to practice creating front end applications using HTML CSS and JavaScript combined.
+Essentially a __very__ basic random number generator that returns whole intergers with a user defined maximum amount of probablity.

 ## Future Project Goals: